postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/newman-with-docker.md

 At this stage, you should see the [Collection](/docs/sending-requests/intro-to-collections/) running in Newman and the output displayed in the terminal.

 The entry point to the Docker image is Newman.
-So you can use all Newman command line parameters.
+So you can use all Newman command-line parameters.
 You can also run locally stored collection files.
 The README of the image outlines how to mount shared data volumes.

 ## Windows